- Healthy energy drinks include vitamins and minerals, natural forms of caffeine, and less sugar than typical energy drinks.

 Beyond excess caffeine and sugar, some popular “healthy” energy drinks, such as Celsius, also include guarana, whose seeds contain about four times more caffeine than coffee beans (1).
 The seed itself isn’t unhealthy, but it’s an NCAA-banned stimulant—it can show up in a urine test and shouldn’t be consumed by competitive college athletes, says Gately.

 Then there are the sugar alternatives found in many energy drinks.
-Faux sugars like stevia and sucralose (known as Splenda) have zero nutritional value and can cause digestive issues.
+Though faux sugars like stevia and sucralose (known as Splenda) have no sugar content, they also have zero nutritional value and can cause digestive issues.
 “Some people may experience GI distress, like diarrhea, after consumption,” explains Gately.

 “As always, it is important to read the ingredient label, as sometimes stevia and monk fruit are combined with other unhealthy artificial sweeteners.”